-Historic High Seas treaty ratified by almost 70 countries
+Historic High Seas treaty signed by almost 70 countries

 The "High Seas" treaty, Marine Biodiversity of Areas Beyond National Jurisdiction (BBNJ), comes into force 120 days after formal ratification.